grpc/proposal/L73-java-binderchannel.md

 OnDeviceServer instance wraps two other InternalServer instances, BinderServer (described above) and gRPC's existing InProcessServer.

+This allows rpcs to use an in-process channel if the client happens to be in the same process.

 ### OnDeviceChannelBuilder

 OnDeviceChannelBuilder is used to create a channel to an on-device server.
 This